Nymphaea ampla: Taxonomy

+Habitat

+It occurs in ponds, canals, open freshwater lagoons, and drainage ditches.

+Cultural significance

 Nymphaea ampla is widely represented in Mayan art, especially in its depictions with jaguars and Mayan kings.
-Its cultural importance can be seen in one of the Mayan names of the plant; nikte’ha’ ("vulva of the water") as it would have represented life, sexual activity, fertility, and birth.
+Its cultural importance can be seen in one of the Mayan names of the plant; nikte’ha’ (The Maya term nikte’ha’ literally means “flower of the water”, but has also been interpreted symbolically as “vulva of the water”) as it would have represented life, sexual activity, fertility, and birth.
 The plant causes opiate-like effects on the user and is known to have been used as a calmative and mild trance inducer.

+Conservation

+In Guadeloupe it has been classified as near threatened (NT) in the France red list.
+The NatureServe conservation status is G5 Secure.